Things to Do at University: The Student Bucket List

 Go to Varsity

-Swim outdoors β a lido, a lake, the sea
+Swim outdoors: a lido, a lake or the sea

-Wild swimming is having a moment and for good reason.
-Exhilarating and completely free.
+Wild swimming is genuinely exhilarating and completely free.

 Take a long walk with no destination